Kalinga Super Cup: Jamshedpur FC win a vacillating contest to enter semi-finals - www.lokmattimes.com

 Kalinga Super Cup: Jamshedpur FC win a vacillating contest to enter semi-finals

-Bhubaneswar, Jan 15 Daniel Chima Chukwu scored a brace to pave the way for a 10-man Jamshedpur FC’s ...
+Bhubaneswar (Odisha) [India], January 16 : Daniel Chima Chukwu scored a brace to help 10-man Jamshedpur FC's thrilling 3-2 ...

-Bhubaneswar, Jan 15 Daniel Chima Chukwu scored a brace to pave the way for a 10-man Jamshedpur FC’s thrilling 3-2 win over Kerala Blasters in a Group B match of the Kalinga Super Cup at the Kalinga Stadium Main Pitch on Monday.
+Bhubaneswar (Odisha) [India], January 16 : Daniel Chima Chukwu scored a brace to help 10-man Jamshedpur FC's thrilling 3-2 win over Kerala Blasters in a Group B match of the Kalinga Super Cup in Bhubaneswar on Monday.

-With this win, Jamshedpur FC became the first team in the ongoing competition to qualify for the semi-finals, as they have an unassailable lead in Group B.
+With this win, Jamshedpur FC became the first team in the ongoing tournament to qualify for the semi-finals, as they have an unassailable lead in Group B.

-In what turned out to be a see-saw battle, Jeremy Manzorro scored the winner for Jamshedpur from the spot.
-For Kerala Blasters, Diamantakos Dimitrios scored a brace from two penalty kicks earned by Kerala Blasters.
-Chukwu was shown a red card in the added minutes of the match.
+Jeremy Manzorro scored the winner for Jamshedpur from the spot.
+For Kerala Blasters, Diamantakos Dimitrios scored a brace from two penalty kicks.
+Chukwu was also shown a red card in the added minutes of the match.

 In a keenly contested match, both sides delivered commendable and attacking performances from the outset.
 In such a closely fought game, the outcome was likely to hinge on the players' ability to capitalise on scoring opportunities and both sides' forwards certainly showed their composure under pressure.